 Railroad Conductor: Job Info & Career Requirements

-A Railroad Conductor work on either a passenger train or a freight train.
-A Railroad Conductor might work as a service conductor, passenger agent or yard conductor.
-Generally, they must work in the railroad industry for several years before being promoted to Railroad Conductor.
+Railroad conductors can work on either passenger trains or freight trains and might work as a service conductor, passenger agent or yard conductor.
+Generally, railroad conductors must work in the railroad industry for several years before being promoted to conductor.

-Duties for a Railroad Conductor, in addition to collecting passenger tickets or train fares and coordinating the transportation of freight and train crews, include reviewing freight documentation, activating traffic signals and track switches and maintaining records and reports pertaining to arrival and departure times, collected tickets and fares, train movements and unscheduled stops and delays.
+Duties for railroad conductors include collecting passenger tickets or train fares and coordinating the transportation of freight and train crews.
+They also review freight documentation and maintain records and reports pertaining to arrival and departure times, tickets and fares, train movements and unscheduled stops and delays.

-For the most part, hands-on experience and experience in the railroad industry are the best education for a Railroad Conductor.
-Some train companies do require those wishing to become a Railroad Conductor to complete a five- or six-week training program offered by a technical school or community college.
-These programs will often lead to a certificate in Railroad Conductor Technology.
-Courses in the certification program might include rules of operation, safety, signals, rail equipment and Railroad Conductor duties.
+For the most part, hands-on experience in the railroad industry is the best education for a railroad conductor.
+Some train companies require those wishing to become a railroad conductor to complete a formal 5 or 6-week training program offered by a technical school or community college.
+These programs often lead to a certificate in railroad conductor technology.
+Courses in the certification program include rules of operation, safety, signals, rail equipment and railroad conductor duties.

-A Railroad Conductor should have strong mechanical, clerical and customer service skills.
+Railroad conductors should have strong mechanical, clerical and customer service skills.
 Good speaking, organizational and decision-making skills are also vital.
-Interpersonal skills are important as a Railroad Conductor works closely with train crews, engineers, supervisors, passengers and yard crews.
+Interpersonal skills are important since railroad conductors work closely with train crews, engineers, supervisors, passengers and yard crews.

-As compared to many other jobs in the railroad industry, Railroad Conductors are expected to see slower than average growth over the next several years.
-According to the Bureau of Labor Statistics (BLS, www.bls.gov), employment opportunities are expected to grow by 5% between 2010 and 2020.
-The mean annual salary for a Railroad Conductor was reported as $56,770 in May 2012 by the BLS.
-In some cases, a Railroad Conductor might be paid according to miles traveled or hours worked, sometimes resulting in higher wages.
-States in which the most Railroad Conductors were employed in May 2012 included New York, Texas, and Ohio.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for railroad conductors are expected to decline by 3% between 2012 and 2022.
+The BLS reported that the average annual salary for railroad conductors was $56,770 in May 2012.
+In some cases, railroad conductors might be paid according to miles traveled or hours worked, which could result in higher wages.
+States in which the most railroad conductors were employed in May 2012 included New York, Texas, and Ohio.